Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Proposed Two Ridge Solutions for Incremental BLS on Added Inputs

-The BLS in \cite{BL_trans_paper} utilizes the ridge regression approximation of the generalized inverse (i.e., (\ref{AinvLimNumda0AAiA1221})) to compute the generalized inverse $\mathbf{A}_{{}}^{+ }$, and then has to set $\lambda$ to a very small positive real number (e.g., ${{10}^{-8}}$), to satisfy the assumption of $\lambda \to 0$ in (\ref{AinvLimNumda0AAiA1221}).
-In this brief, we develop the algorithms based on the the ridge inverse (\ref{xAmnAmnTAmnIAmnT231413}).
-Accordingly the assumption of $\lambda \to 0$ for the existing BLS \cite{BL_trans_paper} is no longer required, and $\lambda$ can be set to any positive real number.
+The BLS in \cite{BL_trans_paper} utilizes the ridge regression to approximate the generalized inverse $\mathbf{A}_{{}}^{+ }$, and then $\lambda$ must be very small (e.g., $\lambda={{10}^{-8}}$) in (\ref{AinvLimNumda0AAiA1221}) to satisfy the assumption of $\lambda \to 0$.
+In this paper, we develop the algorithms based on the ridge inverse (\ref{xAmnAmnTAmnIAmnT231413}) and the ridge solution (\ref{xWbarMN2AbarYYa1341}).
+Accordingly, the assumption of $\lambda \to 0$ for the original BLS \cite{BL_trans_paper} is no longer required, and $\lambda$ can be set to any positive real number.

-In the original BLS~\cite{BL_trans_paper}, the generalized inverse of the expanded input matrix $\mathbf{A}_{{\bar{l}}}$ is defined by (\ref{Ainv2AtAinvAt9096}) (i.e., ${{\bf{A}}_{\bar l}^{+ }}={{(\mathbf{A}_{{\bar l}}^{T}\mathbf{A}_{{\bar l}})}^{-1}}\mathbf{A}_{{\bar l}}^{T}$), which implies~\cite[rows 15 and 16 in the left column of pp. 64]{27_ref_BL_trans_paper} that in the usual case with a full rank $\mathbf{A}_{{\bar{l}}}\in {\Re ^{l \times k}}$, there are more rows than columns in $\mathbf{A}_{{\bar{l}}}$, i.e., $l>k$.
-Moreover, in the experiments in \cite{BL_trans_paper} for the original BLS, there are always more training samples than nodes in the neural networks, i.e., $l>k$.
-Then for the usual case of $l>k$, in this brief we propose a recursive algorithm and a square-root algorithm for BLS.
-The recursive algorithm and the square-root algorithm proposed by us recursively update the inverse and the inverse Cholesky factor~\footnote{We follow the naming method in \cite{my_inv_chol_paper,TransSP2003Blast}, where the recursive algotithm updates the inverse matrix recursively, and the square-root algorithm updates the square-root (including the Cholesky factor) of the inverse matrix.} of the Hermitian matrix $({{\bf{A}}_{\bar l + \bar p}^{T}}{\bf{A}}_{\bar l + \bar p}+\lambda \mathbf{I})\in {\Re ^{k \times k}}$ in the ridge inverse (\ref{xAmnAmnTAmnIAmnT231413}), respectively, from which the output weights are computed.
-Both the proposed algorithms avoid computing the ridge inverse ${\bf{A}}_{\bar l + \bar p}^{\dagger}\in {\Re ^{k \times l}}$ and then can save the computational load, since the $k \times k$ Hermitian matrix is smaller than the $k \times (l+p)$ ridge inverse.
+For the BLS in the usual case of $l>k$, we propose a recursive algorithm and a square-root algorithm, which are based on the $k \times k$ Hermitian matrix ${{\bf{A}}^{T}}{\bf{A}}+\lambda \mathbf{I}$ in the ridge inverse (\ref{xAmnAmnTAmnIAmnT231413}), and iteratively update its inverse and inverse Cholesky factor~\footnote{We follow the naming method in \cite{my_inv_chol_paper,TransSP2003Blast}, where the recursive algorithm updates the inverse matrix recursively, and the square-root algorithm updates the square-root (including the Cholesky factor) of the inverse matrix.}, respectively.
+To reduce the complexity, both the proposed algorithms avoid computing the $k \times (l+p)$ ridge inverse ${\bf{A}}_{\bar l + \bar p}^{\dagger}$, which is bigger than the $k \times k$ Hermitian matrix.